 also worked at Alain Ducasse au Plaza Athenee Hotel

-Once back in the dining the room, our Mugaritz journey really began.
+Once back in the dining the room, our Mugaritz journey actually began.
 The tasting menu that remained this evening contained 20 courses.

-After having the sparkling wine with the first 3 plus 1 courses Gus and Joan, with help from our talented sommelier, chose a luscious Tempranillo to accompany the savory courses of our dinner.
+After having the sparkling wine with the first 3 plus 1 courses Gus and Joan, with help from our talented sommelier, chose a delicious Tempranillo to accompany the savory courses of our dinner.

 |Cold duck pastrami|